 - Become incredibly anxious

 - Experience insomnia, which will often worsen the fatigue

 - Be unable to feel pleasure

 Detox centers are equipped to alleviate meth withdrawal symptoms.
-Contact us via phone, chat or email to learn more.
+Call today to learn more.

 Some of these withdrawal symptoms, like depression, suicidal thoughts, intense cravings, and severe anxiety, can become dangerous and may even cause the individual to relapse back to drug abuse or worse.
 In addition, some individuals experience a syndrome similar to psychosis during withdrawal, the symptoms of which are: